Ready to Get Started?

 - Need an email signature?
 Check out the UofSC Email Signature Generator.

 Use our searchable research database to identify faculty who have research interests similar to yours.

-The Office of Undergraduate Research offers individual virtual consultations where we will explore your research interests, walk through how to find and reach out to potential faculty mentors, and discuss next steps.
+The Office of Undergraduate Research offers individual consultations where we will explore your research interests, walk through how to find and reach out to potential faculty mentors, and discuss next steps.

 To schedule a RESEARCH CONSULTATION*:

 Consultations for Fall 2022 will be held either in person or virtually through Teams video conferencing.
 If you select a virtual consultation, a weblink will be provided to you in your meeting confirmation email.
 Please click on the weblink at your designated meeting time to start your appointment.